xchapter7x/haikube/README.md

   - buildpacks will run any required scripts/processes to make your code ready to be deployed (ie. ruby bundle, go dep, etc)
 - haikube can use any dockerhost its configured for to build the container images
 - haikube can store the container image in dockerhub by default, but can be configured to use any docker registry
-- haikube can create a k8s deployment using the created docker image
+- haikube can install a helm chart (deployment, service, ingress) using the created docker image
-- haikube can create a k8s service which points to the created deployment

 ## features
 - `build`: build your container using a buildpack